About Ocean Conservancy’s work to address the plastic waste crisis

 - Excellent computer skills including Microsoft Office suite.

-- Ability and willingness to travel internationally, often solo.
+- Ability and willingness to travel internationally, often solo, but only to the extent that is deemed safe by the US State Department.

-- Ability and willingness to occasionally operate outside of “normal working hours” as required.
+- Ability and willingness to occasionally operate outside of “normal working hours” as required (especially due to time difference in SE Asia).

-To be considered for this position, interested candidates must submit a resume and cover letter to firstname.lastname@example.org and note position title: Program Manager, Plastics Initiatives (Vietnam) #19-30 in the subject line.
+To be considered for this position, interested candidates must submit a resume and cover letter to [email protected] and note position title: Senior Manager, Plastics Initiatives (Vietnam) #19-30 in the subject line.

 Ocean Conservancy is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, gender identity, or veteran status.
 Ocean Conservancy is continually seeking to diversify its staff, particularly to broaden opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.